§ 40-5.2-34. Screening for domestic violence Waiver of program requirements.

 (1) Screen and identify individuals with a history of domestic violence applying for or receiving assistance while maintaining the confidentiality of such individuals;

-(2) Refer such individuals to counseling and supportive services; and
+(2) Refer these individuals to counseling and supportive services; and

-(3) Waive, pursuant to a determination of good cause and for so long as necessary, cash assistance program requirements relating to time limits for individuals receiving assistance, residency requirements, child support cooperation requirements, and work requirements, in cases where compliance with such requirements would make it more difficult for individuals receiving assistance under this chapter to escape domestic violence or unfairly penalize such individuals who are or have been victimized by such violence, or individuals who are at risk of further domestic violence.
+(3) Waive, pursuant to a determination of good cause and for so long as necessary, cash assistance program requirements relating to time limits for individuals receiving assistance, residency requirements, child support cooperation requirements, and work requirements, in cases where compliance with these requirements would make it more difficult for individuals receiving assistance under this chapter to escape domestic violence or unfairly penalize individuals who are or have been victimized by domestic violence, or individuals who are at risk of further domestic violence.

 (b) For purposes of this section, the term "individual with a history of domestic violence" means an individual who has been subjected to: